Ujemi svojo priložnost za počitniško delo že zdaj

 For NON-RESIDENTS of the Republic of Slovenia, the following are deducted from each payment:

-KIDO 12 is a form that allows you, as a non-resident of the Republic of Slovenia, to request a refund of the income tax advance (22.5%).
+KIDO 12 is a form that allows non-residents of Slovenia to request a refund of the 22.5 % income tax advance, which is deducted from your student work earnings.

-You can request it after each payment, once a month, at the end of the year, or for a period of the last 5 years.
+You can request the form after each payment, once per month, at the end of the year or for the last 5 years.

 TIP: If you are a non-resident and plan to stay in Slovenia for a longer period, you can arrange your Slovenian resident status.
 More information.

-8. Where do you get a residency decision in Slovenia if you come from abroad?
+9. Where do you get a tax residency decision in Slovenia if you come from abroad?

 At FURS you fill out a questionnaire and receive the decision within 14 days (in some cases, you might have to wait up to 3 months).